mark-watson/hy-lisp-python-book/manuscript/nlp.md

 =>
 ~~~~~~~~

 The JSON data is nested dictionaries.
-In a later chapter on Knowledge Graphs, we will want to get the nemed entities like people, organizations, etc. from text and use this information to automatically generate data for Knowledge Graphs.
+In a later chapter on Knowledge Graphs, we will want to get the named entities like people, organizations, etc. from text and use this information to automatically generate data for Knowledge Graphs.
 The values for the key **ents** (stands for "entities") will be useful. the words in the original text is specified by begining and ending text token indices.

 The values for the key **tokens** listed on lines 42-132 contains the head (or starting index, ending index, the token number (**id**), and the part of speech (**pos**).
 We will list what the parts of speech mean later.